Burgenland in Summer

 What can we do to protect biodiversity?

 • Use sustainable transport.
-Use public transportation or simply explore by bike.
+Opt for public transport or explore by bike.

 • Be mindful of wildlife.
 Observe animals from a safe distance.

-• Enjoy consciously (and organically).
-Choose local and sustainable food and products.
+• Enjoy consciously (and organically): Choose local, organic food and products.

-• Support biodiversity.
-Protecting and preserving biodiversity is crucial for ecological balance.
+• Support biodiversity: Protecting biodiversity is key to ecological balance.

 What else Burgenland has to offer